Easy Home Holistic Practices

 Meditation is another holistic practice known for helping to alleviate anxiety and depression, as well as improve your focus and productivity.
-There are many ways to mediate, and not all involve chanting mantras.
+There are many ways to meditate, and not all involve chanting mantras.

 Short meditative moments (even something as little as taking 10 focused breaths) can decrease your stress, increase your focus, and lower your blood pressure.

 Do you love to write?
 Even if you’re not one to keep a journal, writing things down provides many benefits.
 Your pages may express goals, thoughts, or feelings that you’re reasoning out or can’t speak to anyone about.
 Writing allows you to work through grief or record memories.

 Julia Cameron, the author of The Artist’s Way, has an interesting take on mindfulness through writing.
 She encourages her readers to write “Morning Pages.”
 These involve writing whatever happens to be on your mind when you first wake up until you’ve filled three pages in longhand.
 This can be gibberish or eloquent.

 The goal is to fill the pages and empty your head to start the day with a clear mind.
 Make stream of consciousness writing a regular holistic practice for the mornings.

 Altars do not have to be religious.
 Create a personal altar that is sacred to you and therefore generates positive energy in your home.
 Choose a small surface by a window inside or outdoors, in a space that gives you comfort.